Molecular Biology: From DNA to RNA to Protein

 Assembly of the Nucleosome

-The assembly of the nucleosome occurs in a step-wise process beginning with H3 and H4 dimers, the dimers join to form a tetramer.
+The assembly of the nucleosome begins with first H3 and H4 forming dimers, the dimers then join to form a tetramer.
 The DNA begins to wrap around the tetramer and is then joined by the H2A.
-H2B dimers which ap the complex at the top and bottom.
-(Figure 4.
+H2B dimers which cap the complex at the top and bottom (Figure 4.
 3) to form the completed nucleosome core particle.

 Figure 4.3.
 Schematic Representation of Stepwise Assembly of the Nucleosome Core Particle, Figure by Maria Nefeli Stefanidou (CC-BY-SA-ND).
 The structure of nucleosome particles is based on Published NCP Structures (Luger, 2003).
 Structure Volume 12 Issue 12 Pages 2098-2100 (December 2004) DOI: 10.1016/j.str.2004.11.004